Maryland tenants

 Maryland County Code Enforcement, Inspection, and Zoning Agencies

-Click on a link below to go to that county's code enforcement office, and procedures for filing a complaint.
-Each link will have contact information for each Maryland code enforcement agency.
-Allegany County Anne Arundel County Baltimore City Baltimore County Calvert County Caroline County Carroll County Cecil County Charles County Dorchester County Frederick County Garrett County Harford County Howard County Kent County: (410) 778-7437 Montgomery County Prince George's County Queen Anne's County St. Mary's County Somerset County Talbot County Washington County Wicomico County Worcester County Â
+Click on a link below to go to that county's code enforcement office, and procedures for filing a housing or other complaint.
+Allegany County Anne Arundel County Baltimore City Baltimore County Calvert County Caroline County Carroll County Cecil County Charles County Dorchester County Frederick County Garrett County Harford County Howard County Kent County: (410) 778-7437 Montgomery County Prince George's County Queen Anne's County St. Mary's County Somerset County Talbot County Washington County Wicomico County Worcester County If you have questions on a Maryland tenant-landlord matter, please fill out our tenant advocacy intake form here.

 2024 Legislative Session: HB832/SB839 and HB328 Bill Signing